-Hello and welcome to another edition of the Lounge Fitness roundup!
-Every Saturday, we bring you our pick of the fitness stories we’ve published over the past week.
-In case you missed reading our excellent fitness stories, fear not, because here’s the roundup.
+Hello and welcome to another edition of the weekend Lounge Fitness roundup.
+Every Saturday, we bring you a curated list of important fitness stories hat you might have missed through the week.